Get

 Which Plants Can Tolerate Dog Pee?

 Dog urine can damage numerous plant species, especially when they pick the same targeted spot to relieve themselves.
 Controlling your dog’s habits and setting barriers is typically the best solution.
 But if you can’t bear to limit your dog in the backyard, you can choose plant species that will tolerate the nitrogen, salts, and subsequent soil changes that dog urine doles out.
-The following are some plants that can better withstand your dog’s abuse:
+The following are some plants that can better withstand your dog’s waste:

 • Native Sword Fern